Family & Safety

 This is a useful safety plan for undocumented immigrants.
 However, it is important to note that standby guardians must meet the same rules as regular guardians.
 This means that some courts require the standby guardian to have legal immigration status.
 Also, a standby guardianship cannot be used to prevent another parent from getting custody.

-Short-term guardian: This can be done on very short notice.
+Short-term guardian: This can be done on very short notice and does not require going to court.
+A short term guardian is appointed for up to one year.
 It is an easy and effective safety plan.

-• Drawbacks: The law requires health care workers, schools, and all other people to treat the short-term guardianship like a court-ordered guardianship.
-Though, this is not always the case.
+However, there can be some drawbacks.
+The law requires health care workers, schools, and all other people to treat the short-term guardianship like a court-ordered guardianship, though this is not always the case.
 Short-term guardians may have problems enrolling children in school, getting public benefits, or getting medical care.

-A guardian ad litem (GAL) is a way for a judge to have someone represent a child in court.
-A GAL is not available to parents creating a safety plan.
+Note: A guardian ad litem (GAL) is a way for a judge to have someone represent a child in court.
+A GAL is not available to parents wanting to create a safety plan.
 This is because it does not create a guardianship, even though it uses the word guardian.

 For more information on guardianship, you can contact: